Here’s what to look for if you’re buying used or secondhand bike accessories

 Most bike components such as cranksets, derailleurs, and brake levers are meant to be durable and should last for years.
 What should you watch out for?

 - Rusted parts — unless you’re committed to fully cleaning these out, and they’re part of some exotic vintage build you are working on, don’t get them

 - The status of the bearings — a mechanic can help you with this

 - Bad shifting drivetrains — chain and cog wear aren’t easily apparent, so try shifting and braking before buying

 - Make sure to replace all cables and brake pads with new ones — they will make your secondhand components feel new.

-Things that hide possible damage are the things you don’t want to buy secondhand, or at least be very careful with.
+Things that hide possible damage are those you don’t want to buy secondhand, or at least be very careful with.
 If possible, buy from someone you know and trust and get some sort of guarantee (if not a transfer of the original warranty).

-- Pedals – unless you can completely rebuild them, the axle and those tiny bearings won’t be like brand new ones.
+- Pedals — unless you can completely rebuild them, the axle and those tiny bearings won’t be like new ones

-- Carbon frames – most of the new frames are durable, but like the items above, damage from accidents (some as simple as the bike falling over the sidewalk or down the stairs) can be hidden from view.
+- Carbon frames — most of the new frames are durable but like the items above, damage from accidents (like the bike falling over the sidewalk or down the stairs) can be hidden from view.
 Buy from trustworthy sources, if you’re willing to risk this.

 - Helmets — there may be cracks on the inside layers of the shell that you may not see.
 Why risk safety?